Velocidex/velociraptor-docs/content/blog/2023/2023-07-27-release-notes-0.7.0/index.md

 ### Direct S3 accessor

-Velociraptor's accessors provide a way to apply the many plugins that opeate on files to other domains.
-In particular the glob() plugin allows serching the accessors for filename patterns.
+Velociraptor's accessors provide a way to apply the many plugins that operate on files to other domains.
+In particular the glob() plugin allows searching the accessors for filename patterns.

 In this release Velociraptor adds an S3 accessor.
 This allows plugins to directly operate on S3 buckets.
 In particular the glob() plugin can